 Biography

-Baolian Wang is the Bank of America associate professor of finance in the Department of Finance, Insurance and Real Estate.
-His research areas are empirical asset pricing, behavioral finance, investor behavior and corporate governance.
-His research has been published in leading academic journals including the Journal of Finance, the Journal of Financial Economics, the Review of Financial Studies, Management Science, the Review of Finance, and the Strategic Management Journal.
+Baolian Wang is currently the Bank of America associate professor of finance at the University of Florida.
+His research areas are empirical asset pricing, behavioral finance, investor behavior, FinTech, and the Chinese economy.
+His research has been published in leading academic journals, including Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Management Science, Journal of Financial and Quantitative Analysis, Review of Finance, Review of Accounting Studies, Critical Finance Review, and Strategic Management Journal.

 Investor Behavior